mavoweb/plugins/tinymce/README.md

 To use TinyMCE, follow the installation instructions below.
 Then add `class="tinymce"` to the property that you want to be edited via TinyMCE.
+If you would like to pass a custom toolbar for tinymce, you can pass the following attribute: `mv-tinymce-toolbar="styleselect | bold italic"`